top of page

 Food & Beverage 3

 Concessions at University Stadium are pretty good for an OUA football facility.
-The main concession stand under the grandstand offers regular stadium fare including popcorn, cotton candy, nachos, chips and Domino’s Pizza.
+The main concession stand under the grandstand offers regular stadium fare, including popcorn, cotton candy, nachos, chips, and Domino’s Pizza.
 Coffee and Coca-Cola beverages are also available.
-In the west endzone there is normally a BBQ going that offers sausage, hot dogs and burgers.
-Also, for those of age, alcoholic beverages are available in the west endzone.
-In 2022, they were provided by Four Fathers Brewing.
+In the west endzone, there is normally a BBQ going on that offers sausage, hot dogs, and burgers.
+Also, for those of age, alcoholic beverages are available in the east endzone from Sleeman Brewing.

 The gameday atmosphere is about what one would expect from an OUA event.
-The requisite promotions are part of the fun and the host finds fans in the stands to take part in short competitions or to be Wilf's Fan of the Game.
-The cheerleading team leads the fans in standard football cheers and performs a number of gymnastic stunts.
+The requisite promotions are part of the fun, and the host finds fans in the stands to take part in short competitions or to be Wilf's Fan of the Game.
+The cheerleading team leads the fans in standard football cheers and performs many gymnastic stunts.
 The Laurier mascot, Midas, can be found around the stadium interacting with fans and posing for pictures.
-A Laurier survey this season has changed the music selection for spots in between plays a bit and it is now a little more wide ranging.
-However, the Laurier anthem, “Country Roads” can still be heard at each game.
+Midas starts the game entering on a motorized cart and firing up the fans with a siren reel.
+The Laurier anthem, “Country Roads,” can still be heard at each game.
+The 2024 and 2025 seasons have seen the introduction of the Hawkline, a drumline that has been a welcome addition to the Laurier family.

 Neighbourhood 4

-For fans who are planning on staying the night, the Inn of Waterloo is just a short drive from the Laurier campus and is a pretty decent place to stay.
+For fans who are planning on staying the night, the Delta is just a short drive from the Laurier campus and is a pretty decent place to stay.

 Fans 3